seraogianluca/GIAR/docs/UserManual.md

 ### Delete Profile

 For Delete your Profile, on the left menu, click on you nickname.
 Your personal information will be display.
 Click on the `Delete Profile` button.
-A confirmation message displays.
+A confirmation message will be displayed.

 ![Delete Profile](./resources/player-deleteProfile.png)